adaptiman/adaptiman-hugo/content/home/about.md

   course = "BS in Biology"
   institution = "Texas A&M University"
   year = 1988

 +++

 # Biography

 David Sweeney is Director for Information Technology - Division of Student Affairs at Texas A&M University.
-His research interests include audio learning, educational affordance design, project management and leadership.
+His research interests include audio learning, educational affordance design, project management, and leadership.